Self-Regulation Training and Job Search Behavior: A Natural Field Experiment Within an Active Labor Market Program

 Date Written: October 16, 2019

-Existing evidence suggests that self-regulation plays an important role in the job search process and labor market reintegration of unemployed persons.
-We conduct a randomized natural field experiment embedded in an established labor market reactivation program to examine the causal effect of conducting self-regulation training on the job search behavior of long-term unemployed participants.
-Our treatment involves teaching a self-regulation strategy based on mental contrasting with implementation intentions (MCII).
+Recent evidence suggests that self-regulation abilities play an important role for the job finding success of unemployed persons.
+We conduct a randomized controlled trial embedded in an established labor market reactivation program to examine the effect of a self-regulation training on job search effort of long-term unemployed participants.
+Our treatment involves teaching a self-regulation strategy based on mental contrasting with implementation intentions.
 We find that the treatment has a positive effect on the quality of application documents as well as on the probability of participants submitting their documents on time.
-However, we do not find a positive effect on labor market reintegration — possibly due to the short-term horizon of the data.
-Because the intervention is very low cost, a rollout to other programs might have high individual and social rates of return.
+However, we do not find a significant positive effect on labor market reintegration.
+We discuss several reasons for this null finding and conduct further exploratory analyses to learn about heterogeneous treatment effects.

 Keywords: active labor market policy; natural field experiment; job search behavior; unemployed; self-regulation; non-cognitive skills